munkireport/munkireport-php/docs/illuminate/user-migration.md

 #### Custom SAML Providers ####

-If you have requirements that arent met by the default configuration, (which should cover 90% of cases), you can create a custom SAML config by duplicating the example config file, [config/saml2/examples/template_idp_settings.php](../../config/saml2/examples/template_idp_settings.php), and adjusting to your needs.
+If you have requirements that aren't met by the default configuration, (which should cover 90% of cases), you can create a custom SAML config by duplicating the example config file, [config/saml2/examples/template_idp_settings.php](../../config/saml2/examples/template_idp_settings.php), and adjusting to your needs.